 Martha's Vineyard has had a rental assistance program for 12 years, administered by David Vigneault, the executive director of the Dukes County Regional Housing Authority (DCRHA).
 All towns on the Vineyard contribute to the program through their local Community Preservation Funds, and some also contribute through a local Municipal Affordable Housing Trust (MAHT).
 While the main intent is that a community’s own CPA funds go toward a property owner and resident in that specific community, ultimately the towns of Martha’s Vineyard have come to understand the larger importance of having stability in the island-wide rental market.
 This means that sometimes funds from one town support a renter in a different community on the Vineyard, but in the end, all the Vineyard towns benefit.

 Key elements of the Dukes County (Martha’s Vineyard) Rental Assistance program:

 - The program targets year-round residents of the island’s communities.

 - Most recipients receive assistance for three years.
 Single parents, seniors and people with disabilities may receive rental assistance for longer.

-- Residents making less than 80% of the area median income ($63,500 for a family of four on Martha’s Vineyard) are eligible for assistance and pay no more than 30% of their gross income towards rent.
-To see the maximum income limits for residents in your community, view the 2014 CPA low income housing limits for all municipalities here and the 2014 moderate income housing limits here.
+- Residents making less than 80% of the area median income are eligible for assistance and pay no more than 30% of their gross income towards rent.
+To see the maximum income limits for residents in your community, view our article on CPA Income Limits.

 - The tenant’s portion of the rent must be a minimum of 50% of the rent.
 Rent rates are determined by the U.S. Department of Housing and Urban Development (HUD) Fair Market Rents for Dukes County.